medeaggd/HomeTownApp/README.md

 browser of choice.

 ## Known Bugs
-**2018/05/22:** I broke the responsive flow, the hamburger button does not hide at viewport width greater than 600px nor does it maintain declared size.
+**2018/05/22:** FIXED (missing curly bracket): I broke the responsive flow, the hamburger button does not hide at viewport width greater than 600px nor does it maintain declared size.

 ## License
 As most of the starter code was provided by the **Udacity** course, I cannot take